ibm-cloud-docs/vpc/bs_snapshots_create.md

 # Creating {{site.data.keyword.block_storage_is_short}} snapshots
 {: #snapshots-vpc-create}

-With the UI, CLI, API, or Terraform, you can create a snapshot of a {{site.data.keyword.block_storage_is_short}} volume that is attached to a virtual server instance.
+With the UI, CLI, API, or Terraform, you can create a snapshot of a {{site.data.keyword.block_storage_is_short}} volume that is attached to a running virtual server instance.
 You can create a snapshot of a boot or a data volume.
 If the volume is not attached to a server instance, you can't create a snapshot of it.
 {: shortdesc}

 Before you take a snapshot, make sure that all cached data is present on disk, especially when you're taking a snapshot of instances with Windows and Linux&reg; operating systems.
 For example, on Linux&reg; operating systems, run the `sync` command to force an immediate write of all cached data to disk.